RushMaverick/CharacterSheets_PernStack/README.md

 Provided with the project is a database.sql (root/server/database.sql) file with commands that you can run in the Postgresql environment to initiate the database.
 A great tutorial on how to go about [is found here](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql).
 #### END OF IMPORTANT SERVER INFORMATION

-Once you have done that, proceed by creating an .env file in (root/server)
+Once you have done that, proceed by creating an .env file in (root/server).
+Done?
+Then enter the following:

 ```bash
     # Database Configuration